jcolag/entropy-arbitrage/2023-07-08-glider-ink.md

  > ~~If you are reading it from the 33rd Chaos Communication Congress, there should be stickers somewhere.
 Go look for them and~~ join #glider-ink on Freenode to discuss the project!

-I struck out the parts that no longer seem relevant, since the collaborator now exists and the 33<sup>rd</sup> [CCC](https://en.wikipedia.org/wiki/Chaos_Communication_Congress) met in 2016.
+I struck out the parts that no longer seem relevant, since the collaborator now exists and the 33<sup>rd</sup> {% wiki Chaos_Communication_Congress|CCC|en %} met in 2016.
 And the payment links haven't yet materialized.
 (Note that I didn't check the IRC channel, so I can't tell you if it still has or ever had any active discussions.)

 ## What's Adaptable?